-Panchachuli Base Camp is among the most exciting base camps that attract an influx of travelers from all over the world every year.
+Panchachuli Trek is among the most exciting base camps trek that attracts an influx of travelers from all over the world every year.

 Cozily tucked amidst the snow-capped peaks of Panchachuli, the Darma valley of Pithoragarh district (Uttarakhand) is a blessed, scenic location with copious natural wonders.
 The route that takes trekkers to the glacier offers a spectacular amalgamation of enthralling scenery, glistening mountains, humming streams, Alpine meadows and an expansive variety of natural flora & fauna.

-Located in Eastern Kumaon Himalaya, this trekking route creates the division linking the Gori Ganga and Darma Valleys.
+Located in Eastern Kumaon Himalaya, the Panchachuli trek route creates the division linking the Gori Ganga and Darma Valleys.
 A lot of people flock here to witness the ethereal beauty and experience the adventure Himalayas foothills offer.
 Panchachuli Glacier, located in the laps of Kumaon Himalayan range in the Darma Valley is situated close to the borders of Nepal and Tibet which are further regarded for their outstanding natural beauty and pristine condition.

 Travelers find the trek to the glacier through the walk along river Dhauliganga quite enticing.

 If you are a spirited trekker or considering undertaking this one as your first one, then we have a detailed itinerary for you.
 While the whole scene might appear puzzling to you at first, once you are familiar with the names and understand the nooks and crannies of strenuous treks, it will appeal to you more.

 Let’s take a look at the detailed Panchachuli Trek Itinerary:

 Day 1: Kathgodam to Dharchula (9 hours, 295 km)